eu-cdse/documentation/APIs/Traceability.md

 Use of certificates with the trace-cli tool:
 [https://github.com/eu-cdse/trace-cli#digital-signatures](https://github.com/eu-cdse/trace-cli#digital-signatures){target="blank"}

-Users may use certificates issued by the trusted public authority or by the CDSE Certificate Authority.
+Users may use certificates issued by the trusted public authority or by the Copernicus Data Space Ecosystem Certificate Authority.

 ### About Our Certificate Authority (CA)